karyma101/handbook/_definitions/README.md

 - Application protocol for distributed, collaborative, hypermedia information systems.
 HTTP is the foundation of data communication for the World Wide Web.

+### JavaScript

+- A high level, dynamic, untyped, and interpreted programming language.
+It has been standardized in the ECMAScript language specification.
+Alongside HTML and CSS, it is one of the three essential technologies of World Wide Web content production; the majority of websites employ it and it is supported by all modern web browsers without plug-ins.
+JavaScript is prototype-based with first-class functions, making it a multi-paradigm language, supporting object-oriented, imperative, and functional programming styles.
+It has an API for working with text, arrays, dates and regular expressions, but does not include any I/O, such as networking, storage or graphics facilities, relying for these upon the host environment in which it is embedded.

 ### JSON

 - JavaScript Object Notation

+- It is the primary data format used for asynchronous browser/server communication (AJAJ), largely replacing XML (used by AJAX).
+Although originally derived from the JavaScript scripting language, JSON is a language-independent data format.
+Code for parsing and generating JSON data is readily available in many programming languages.
+The JSON format was originally specified by Douglas Crockford.
+It is currently described by two competing standards, RFC 7159 and ECMA-404.
+The ECMA standard is minimal, describing only the allowed grammar syntax, whereas the RFC also provides some semantic and security considerations.
+The official Internet media type for JSON is application/json.
+The JSON filename extension is .json.

 ## Native from Web Tech